dustinfast/aeye_typer/README.md

 DEVICE_ID_KEYBOARD: "12"
 ```

+Next, run `./setup.sh`, and calibrate the eye-tracker with `/opt/TobiiProEyeTrackerManager/TobiiProEyeTrackerManager`.

-Next, run `./setup.sh`.
-After setup completes you may wish to commit your changes to the docker container with ``docker commit ...`.
+With these steps complete, you may wish to commit your changes to the docker container with ``docker commit ...`.

 ### Data Collection